mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/default-rendering.en.md

    },
    onSubmit: (formData) => {
      // callback called when clicking Wallet Brick
-     // this is possible because the brick is a button
+     // this is possible because the Brick is a button
      // at this time of submit, you must create the preference const yourRequestBodyHere = {
        items: [